jakmaz/quackstagram/README.md

     FROM comments JOIN posts ON(posts.id = comments.post_id)
     WHERE posts.id = X;
    ```

+   **Output:** A list of comments with their IDs, text content, and the associated post ID.

 4. **Display the top X most liked posts.**